Become a Bellingcat Tech fellow!

 We are looking for motivated, independent technologists with the skills to develop a tool of their interest for the open source investigator community.

 Send us a proposal for a tool that you would like and are able to develop via the submission details below.
 We will select individuals or a small team consisting of two, to work on this fellowship for two to six months.

 However, Bellingcat’s Tech Fellowship is designed with a degree of flexibility, taking into account the complexities of developing such tools.
 If required, the Bellingcat team is open to adapting the agreed milestones and helping you reformulate your project.

 At the end of your fellowship, your code will be published on Bellingcat’s Github.
-You will also be offered the opportunity to write an article for the Bellingcat website which describes how researchers can best use your tool via one of Bellingcat’s outputs such as our social media channels or via publication on our website.
+You may also be offered the opportunity to share more about how researchers can best use your tool via one of Bellingcat’s outputs such as our social media channels or via publication on our website.
 All tools must be released under an open source software license.